milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

 ---

-## TF-002 - Attempt to transfer funds to the same account
+## TF-003 - Attempt to transfer funds to the same account

-**Priority:** High
+**Priority:** Medium

 **Steps:**
-1. Open Transfer Funds.
+1. Click on **Transfer Funds** <br>
+ **Expected Result:** The Transfer Funds screen is displayed and shows the fields in their default state
-2. Enter a valid amount.
+2. Enter a valid positive numeric value in the **Amount** field <br>
+ **Expected Result:** The amount value is accepted and shows in the field
-3. Select the same account as both From and To.
+3. Select the same account in both **From account** and **to account** drop-down fields <br>
+**Expected Result:** The same account is selected in both  **From account** and **to account** drop-down fields
-4. Click Transfer.
+4. Click Transfer <br>
+**Expected Result:** The transfer is rejected and there is an appropriate user-friendly message informing you that funds can't be transferred to the same account
+5. Navigate to **Accounts Overview** and check the selected account balance **Expected Result:** The account balance remains unchanged and there is no transfer transaction recorded

 **Test Data:**
-Amount: 100
+Amount: $10.00

-**Expected Result:**
-The transfer is not completed.
-The account balance remains unchanged and an appropriate validation message is displayed.
+**NOTE:**
+The transaction goes through without errors, and this needs to have a bug logged if the acceptance criteria clearly states that the user should not:
+- transfer funds where source and destination account is the same
+- transfer funds where the amount is negative number, zero
+- transfer funds should have defined minimum and maximum values for **Amount** and the user should not be allowed to transfer funds greater/lower than the limit values
+- the currency should be clearly defined in the acceptance criteria as well should the user have different accounts with different currencies

 ---

-## TF-003 - Attempt transfer with an empty amount
+## TF-004 - Attempt transfer with an empty amount

 **Priority:** High